 \textbf{Incorrect HOI Prompt Generation.} During the prompt generation step, there is a chance for the vision-language model~\cite{gpt4v} to misidentify the object in the image, resulting in incorrect HOI prompts that describe implausible situations for the given object.

-\textbf{Limits and Potentials of Adaptive Mask Inpainting.} We propose an adaptive mask algorithm to preserve the original object during inpainting.
-However, the method depends on segmentation models to adapt the inpainting mask, and the errors during segmentation may affect the inpainting results.
-For example, if the segmentation model predicts part of the object as human due to various reasons (e.g., the texture of the object is similar to the texture of the generated human), the adaptive mask algorithm may not work well as the following inpainting mask occludes the object also.
+\textbf{Limits and Potentials of Adaptive Mask Inpainting.} We propose an \textit{Adaptive Mask Inpainting} algorithm to preserve the original object during inpainting.
+However, the method depends on a segmentation model to adapt the inpainting mask, and the errors during segmentation may affect the inpainting results.
+For example, if the segmentation model predicts part of the object as human due to various reasons (\emph{e.g.}, the texture of the object is similar to the texture of the generated human), the algorithm may not work well as the following inpainting mask also occludes the object.
 One potential approach for improvement is to use better segmentation models, such as Grounded SAM~\cite{liu2023groundingdino,Kirillov_2023_ICCV_SegmentAnything}.
-Also, while we use adaptive mask inpainting only for the human insertion task, the algorithm can be applied to any categories the segmentation model allows, opening possibilities such as \textit{open-vocabulary object insertion into scene image}.

-\textbf{Potentials of Virtual Triangulation.} During virtual triangulation, we select the inlier joints from different views to optimize the depth of the 3D human.
-Since the inlier joint set exists for every 3D human, one promising future direction includes utilizing these inlier sets to cluster the multimodal distribution of affordance and find modes (e.g., a person may sit on the chair, but also stand on the chair).
+While we use adaptive mask inpainting only for the human insertion task, the algorithm can be applied to any categories the segmentation model allows, opening possibilities such as \textit{open-vocabulary object insertion into scene image}.

 \textbf{Bias due to Filtering.} Employing heavy filtering at the end of the pipeline may result in bias.
-For example, filtering out humans with high collision may cause the remaining samples to ``slide out'' the object, especially if the object is complex and is highly likely to collide given the plausible posture (e.g., motorcycle).
-One alternative is applying soft filtering (i.e., applying confidence weights instead of removing images with hard thresholds).
+For example, filtering out humans with high collision may cause the remaining samples to ``slide out'' the object, especially if the object is complex and is highly likely to collide even when given the plausible posture (\emph{e.g.}, motorcycle).
+One alternative is applying soft filtering (\emph{i.e.}, applying confidence weights instead of removing images with hard thresholds).